ExplicITConsulting/set-outlooksignatures.com/details.md

 The software uses a workaround, but the resulting RTF files are still huge compared to other file types and especially for use in emails.
 If this is a problem, please either do not use embedded images in the signature template (including photos from Active Directory), or switch to HTML formatted emails.

-If you ran into this problem outside this script, please consider modifying the ExportPictureWithMetafile setting as described in  <a href="https://support.microsoft.com/kb/224663" target="_blank">this Microsoft article</a>.
+If you ran into this problem outside this script, please consider modifying the ExportPictureWithMetafile setting as described in  <a href="https://support.microsoft.com/kb/224663">this Microsoft article</a>.
-If the link is not working, please visit the <a href="https://web.archive.org/web/20180827213151/https://support.microsoft.com/en-us/help/224663/document-file-size-increases-with-emf-png-gif-or-jpeg-graphics-in-word" target="_blank">Internet Archive Wayback Machine's snapshot of Microsoft's article</a>.
+If the link is not working, please visit the <a href="https://web.archive.org/web/20180827213151/https://support.microsoft.com/en-us/help/224663/document-file-size-increases-with-emf-png-gif-or-jpeg-graphics-in-word">Internet Archive Wayback Machine's snapshot of Microsoft's article</a>.

 ### 8.2.
 Delete images when attribute is empty, variable content based on group membership